geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or the red light that glow’d along the plain,<br>
 From gleaming arms, and fire’s expiring train.

+[^69]: Animals are usually observed to anticipate thunder and other such phenomena.
+It is probable that they are warned by some peculiarity in the atmosphere, or by some sign that escapes the notice of man.

 But Ariel now from rescued Henry flew,<br>
 And pierced the distant heaven’s ethereal blue:<br>
 Above the clouds, he reach’d his throne of light,<br>